Menu Close

 The more subscribers engage, the more your emails are seen as valuable and desirable, both to subscribers as well as to mail delivery services.

-2. Use (better) calls to action.
+2. Use (Better) Calls to Action

 Most emails sent to your subscribers should include a strong call to action near the top to increase engagement with your messages.
 The more subscribers engage, the more your emails are seen as valuable and desirable, both to subscribers as well as to mail delivery services.
-The CTA can be simple — calls to action in email marketing aren’t that different from those you’d use on your website.
+The CTA can be simple — CTAs in email marketing aren’t that different from those you’d use on your website.
 For example, a CTA in a newsletter can encourage subscribers to visit the blog or content hub, which is something they would want to do anyway.
 Instant engagement!

 Subject lines directly influence open rates, and, in some cases, delivery rates.
 Suffice to say, your subject line can make or break your chances at success.
 A good rule of thumb is to come up with two or more ideas for subject lines that are specifically written to encourage opens, and to split test them with every send.
 Then, learn from them.

-4. Analyze your audience.
+4. Analyze Your Audience

 Data is everything.
 You can use email analytics reports to figure out which devices your audience uses, what time the majority of your engaged audience is opening your email and even which portions of your email are getting the most clicks.
 All of this data helps you improve engagement and also helps you plan design and development — check the data frequently and use it to make adjustments to your content plan as you go.

-6. Check in with your audience.
+6. Check in With Your Audience

 Email should be conversational and your subscribers should feel like you are interested in whether or not the content is working for them.
 From time to time, send a conversational, direct message to your audience to get their feedback.
 It can be as simple as clicking a thumbs up or down button in the message to indicate that the content you’re sending is valuable, or it could be a call-out to find people who would be willing to participate in a user-testing capacity for you.
 However you choose to do it, be open to feedback and create a way for your engaged subscribers to help you plan for better sends.